 “Notching for free: Do cyclists reveal the value of time? (with Brandon Cunningham) [RFF Working Paper 17-17]

-“The effects of climate on leisure demand: Evidence from North America” (with Nathan Chan) [RFF Working Paper 17-20]
+“Climate change and recreation: Evidence from North American cycling” (with Nathan Chan) [RFF Working Paper 17-20]

 > Current draft [version: 8/25/19]